-The Internal Revenue Code of 1986, as amended (Code) establishes certain requirements which must be met subsequent to the issuance and delivery of the 2002 Series 2 Bonds in order that the interest on the 2002 Series 2 Bonds be and remain excluded from gross income pursuant to Section 103 of the Code.
-Noncompliance could cause interest on the 2002 Series 2 Bonds to be included in gross income of the owners thereof for federal income tax purposes retroactive to the date of issue, irrespective of the date on which such noncompliance occurs or is ascertained.
-The Tax Regulatory Agreement entered into by the State describes the application to be made of certain funds held under the General Resolution and sets forth certain representations, statements of intention, conditions and covenants relating to the use of proceeds of the 2002 Series 2 Bonds necessary for, or related to, compliance with the requirements of Section 103 and related provisions of the Code including the arbitrage limitations imposed with respect to the investment of 2002 Series 2 Bond proceeds pursuant to Section 148 of the Code.
-The State agrees generally that it will take such actions as may be necessary and within its reasonable control to ensure that the 2002 Series 2 Bonds will continue to be obligations described in Section 103(a) of the Code.
-The Financial Assistance Agreement for each Loan contains a provision that the Municipality will not take any action or fail to take any action, which action or failure to act would cause the Bonds to be "arbitrage bonds" within the meaning of Section 148 of the Code or cause the Bonds to be "advance refunding" bonds under Section 149 of the Code.
+The Internal Revenue Code of 1986, as amended (Code) establishes certain requirements which must be met subsequent to the issuance and delivery of the 2002 Series 1 Bonds in order that the interest on the 2002 Series 1 Bonds be and remain excluded from gross income pursuant to Section 103 of the Code.
+Noncompliance could cause interest on the 2002 Series 1 Bonds to be included in gross income of the owners thereof for federal income tax purposes retroactive to the date of issue, irrespective of the date on which such noncompliance occurs or is ascertained.
+The Tax Regulatory Agreement entered into by the State describes the application to be made of certain funds held under the General Resolution and sets forth certain representations, statements of intention, conditions and covenants relating to the use of proceeds of the 2002 Series 1 Bonds necessary for, or related to, compliance with the requirements of Section 103 and related provisions of the Code including the arbitrage limitations imposed with respect to the investment of 2002 Series 1 Bond proceeds pursuant to Section 148 of the Code.
+The State agrees generally that it will take such actions as may be necessary and within its reasonable control to ensure that the 2002 Series 1 Bonds will continue to be obligations described in Section 103(a) of the Code.
+The Financial Assistance Agreement for each Loan contains a provision that the Municipality will not take any action within its reasonable control which will result in (or fail to take any action within its reasonable control that will prevent) the loss of the exclusion of interest on the 2002 Series 1 Bonds from gross income for federal income tax purposes.